Table Of Contents

 Then, you’ll see the main architecture of An Hien garden house.
 The house includes three compartments and two wings located almost in the heart of the garden carved in a delicate way.

-The entire frame structure made out of wood.
+The entire frame structure is made out of wood.
 Specifically, there are 48 pillars and the truss system made of jackfruit wood, and rafters made of Anisoptera scaphuls and ironwood.
-Tiles on the roof are laminated with dragons flanking on top of edge sides, and the middle of the rooftop has decorated a lotus.
+Tiles on the roof are laminated with dragons flanking on top of the edge sides, and the middle of the rooftop is decorated with a lotus.

 Besides, ancient furnishings in the house are always neat and well organized.